 This indicator demonstrates the change in radiative forcing resulting from changing concentrations of the following greenhouse gases: carbon dioxide (CO₂), methane (CH₄), nitrous oxide (N₂O), chlorofluorocarbons (CFC-11 and CFC-12), and a set of 15 minor, long-lived halogenated gases.
 The National Oceanic and Atmospheric Administration (NOAA) Global Monitoring Division provides high-precision measurements of the abundance and distribution of long-lived greenhouse gases that are used to calculate global average concentrations.
 Radiative forcing for each gas is computed from these concentrations, and total radiative forcing for all gases is used to calculate the AGGI.

-The AGGI shows that the warming influence of long-lived greenhouse gases in the atmosphere increased by 34% between 1990 and 2013.
+The AGGI shows that the warming influence of long-lived greenhouse gases in the atmosphere increased by 42% between 1990 and 2017.
 Carbon dioxide is currently the largest contributor to radiative forcing.
-Radiative forcing from methane increased between 2007 and 2013 after having been nearly constant from 1999 to 2006.
+Radiative forcing from methane has steadily increased since 2007, after having been nearly constant from 1999 to 2006.
 Owing to the Montreal Protocol, an international agreement signed in 1987, CFCs have been decreasing since the mid- to late 1990s after a long period of increase.
 However, CFC replacements (many of the “other halogenated gases” in the graph) have been increasing since the phase-out of CFCs.